-FF's cash needs after the delivery of the FF 91 will depend on the extent to which FF's actual costs vary from FF's estimates and FF's ability to control these costs and raise additional funds.
-Any challenges in supplier engagements, delays in ramping capacity or labor at the Hanford facility or for sales and service engagements, rising prices of materials, or ongoing global supply chain disruptions may further increase the need for additional capital to produce and deliver the FF 91 series.
+FF's cash needs after the launch of the FF 91 will depend on the extent to which FF's actual costs vary from FF's estimates and FF's ability to control these costs and raise additional funds.
+Any challenges in supplier engagements, delays in ramping capacity or labor at the Hanford facility or for sales and service engagements, rising prices of materials, or ongoing global supply chain disruptions may further increase the need for additional capital to launch the FF 91 series.
 In particular, recently, some suppliers have threatened to terminate their relationship with FF because of late payments or requested accelerated payments and other terms and conditions as a result of our past payment history and concerns about FF's financial condition, leading to less favorable payment terms than FF had anticipated, and delaying or putting at risk certain deliveries.
-FF is in active negotiations with these suppliers to minimize these risks and has been successful in retaining the majority of key suppliers.
+FF is in active negotiations with these suppliers to minimize these risks.
 Apart from the FF 91 series, substantial additional capital will be required to fund operations, research, development, and design efforts for future vehicles.
 FF is exploring various alternatives to raise additional funding and finance its ongoing operations, including equipment leasing and construction financing of FF's Hanford, California production facility, secured syndicated debt financing, convertible notes, working capital loans, and equity offerings, among other options.
 The particular funding mechanisms, terms, timing, and amounts are dependent on FF's assessment of opportunities available in the marketplace and the circumstances of the business at the relevant time.